RichardHJensen/OsgiTesting/README.md

 # OsgiTesting sample
-## Verify ability to invoke code in an OSGi 'bundle'
+## Verify ability to invoke code in an OSGi 'bundle' from JUnit tests

+## Todo
+1. Need to make sure we can pass parameters to service in bundle
+1. Need to test chain of bundles
+1. Need to have examples of various calling strategies
+ * Activator registration
+ * SCR (Declarative Services?)
+ * Blueprint

+### Issues resolved
-* Cannot build via maven3 from the command line
+* Can now build via maven3 from the command line
- + Build and package while skipping tests: `mvn clean package -DskipTests`
+* ServiceOneBundleTest now figures out where it's class file is and goes relative to that to find the ServiceOneModule bundle.

+### Issues remaining
-* IntelliJ does not build the bundle, so you need the command line (see above)
+* IntelliJ does not build the bundle, so you need the command line
-* ServiceOneBundleTest uses a relative path to the jar (built from the command line), so doesn't work from command line
+ + _or run the Maven build for the ServiceOneModule from within IntelliJ_
 * You cannot run a single test when the class has the `@RunWith` annotation, run all the tests in that class
 * Haven't figured out how to use hamcrest matchers in the tests run by pax exam
  + `mavenBundle("org.hamcrest", "hamcrest-library", "1.3).startLevel(30)` did not work